pcubillos/pyratbay/docs/tutorial.rst

 .. note:: Note that an ``mcmc`` run requires the user to set an
-          extinction-coefficient grid (``extfile``) to allow the code to finish within a Hubble time (haze parameters TBI soon).
+          extinction-coefficient grid (``extfile``) to allow the code to finish within a Hubble time.

 The observational data is input through the ``filter``, ``data``, and